Tag: Career Advice

 Standardize the interviews.

 Interviews that are structured are twice as effective as those that are not, according to research.
-You can lessen interview prejudice by posing identical questions to every applicant
+You can lessen interview prejudice by posing identical questions to every applicant.

 In conclusion, even if we sincerely want to increase diversity in our employment process, unconscious bias persists.
 Though we may not be able to eliminate our unconscious prejudice, we can always begin by attempting to understand how it influences our hiring decisions.
 In the end, we’ll be more aware of it when it does occur.
 For more trending article topics and related content, follow our social pages Facebook, LinkedIn, Instagram.